dart-lang/site-www/src/_guides/language/language-tour.md

 <aside class="alert alert-info" markdown="1">
   **Note:**
-  The analyzer infers that `gifts` has the type `Map<String, String>` and `nobleGases` has the type `Map<int, String>`.
+  Dart infers that `gifts` has the type
+  `Map<String, String>` and `nobleGases` has the type `Map<int, String>`.
 If you try to add the wrong type of value to either map, the analyzer or runtime raises an error.